spolanski/CoFEA/docs/index.md

 * if you are good at writing then you can help writing the docs
 * finally, if you don't think you have anything from the above, but you are eager to learn just let us know!

+In any situation that you would like to contact us, please send an email to cofea.project(at)gmail.com

 :::{important}
 If you have some old FEA models which are validated experimentally and you could share them - do let us know!
 We will give them another life by checking them once again in the open-source software.
 :::